blkph0x/CVE_2024_30078_POC_WIFI/README.md

 # CVE-2024-30078 Exploit
 ## Overview
 ### CVE-2024-30078:
 describes a vulnerability in the way Windows handles SSIDs (Service Set Identifiers) in WiFi networks.
-Windows can manage SSIDs up to 512 bytes long, which exceeds the WiFi standard.
+Windows has a buffer for SSIDs up to 512 bytes long, which exceeds the WiFi standard.
 By sending chunked frames to increase the SSID size beyond 512 bytes, a buffer overflow can be triggered.
 This exploit leverages this vulnerability to cause a buffer overflow by creating and sending WiFi beacon frames with oversized SSID fields.

 # Explanation
 ## How the Code Works